uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The quilts tell a complex story of trauma, loss, isolation, recovery, healing, and hope through women’s eyes.
 The sewing skills taught to young Aboriginal girls in the residential schools and passed along to their daughters and granddaughters are now used to stitch together a counter-narrative.[^213]
 This project also inspired the “Healing Quilt Project,” which linked education and art.
-At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the TRC a quilt created by students and professors as part<!--x-->
+At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the TRC a quilt created by students and professors as part <!-- page 338 -->of their coursework.
-of their coursework.
 Through classroom readings, dialogue, and art, they created a space for learning about, and reflecting on, the residential school history and legacy in the context of reconciliation.[^214]

 A report commissioned by the TRC, “Practicing Reconciliation: A Collaborative Study of Aboriginal Art, Resistance and Cultural Politics,” was based on the findings of a one-year research project.